Visit Andalucia Logo

 Finally, in 1783, Jose Martin de Aldehuela of Teruel added the entrance courtyard and railings.

-La Manquita
+Nicknamed La Manquita

-Soon after, any further work was banned by Royal Decree.
-To this day Málaga Cathedral is unfinished.
 Visitors to the roof terrace can still see the worked stone that would have been used for the south tower and the columns rising like fingers from the outer walls.
-It’s unfinished state gave rise to the cathedral’s nickname, ‘La Manquita’ (one armed).

 Visiting Malaga Cathedral

 Málaga Cathedral combines a number of architectural styles, Gothic on the lower parts, Renaissance in its upper parts and Baroque in the main façade and roof decorations.
+Today, this beautiful cathedral is one of the top sites in the city.

-The cathedral is open to the public.
 In 2016, access was made, via over 200 steps within one of the towers, to the roof terrace that affords magnificent views over the city and allows visitors to see the unfinished south tower.
-This part of the tour is guided and runs at set times and should be booked at the pay desk.
+This part of the tour is guided and runs at set times.
+From 1 April 2024 onwards, visits to the roof will be stopped as there are works being carried out on the area.
+This is expected to last 3 years.

 Cathedral Museum